Analyst Guide

 Daily Workflow

 3. Inspect evidence.
-PII appears as masked tokens (AAA-XXXXXXXX).
-If context is unclear, request detokenization from an admin via secure channel.
+Victim contact fields are redacted ([VICTIM_EMAIL], [VICTIM_PHONE]).
+If the original value is needed, request decryption from an admin via secure channel.

 Where to go next